mui/material-ui/docs/data/material/guides/nextjs/nextjs.md

 ### Theming

-Create a new file and export a custom theme with `use client;` directive:
+Create a new file and export a custom theme that includes the `'use client';` directive:

 ```js
 // src/theme.ts